 An AP may reject an association or reassociation request from a STA if it considers the STA’s minimum or maximum transmit power capability to be unacceptable.
 For example, a STA’s power capability might be unacceptable if it violates local regulatory constraints or increases the probability of hidden STAs by a significant degree.
 The criteria for accepting or rejecting an association or reassociation on the basis of transmit power capability are beyond the scope of this standard.

-If the Beacon or Probe Response most recently received by a VHT STA from an AP includes a VHT Transmit Power Envelope element, then the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the STA’s (Re)Association Request frame to the AP shall be interpreted in the same manner as the units of the Maximum Transmit Power field in the VHT Transmit Power Envelope element (see 8.4.2.164 (VHT Transmit Power Envelope element)) sent in the Beacon or Probe Response.
+If the Beacon or Probe Response most recently received by a VHT STA from an AP includes a Transmit Power Information element, then the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the STA’s (Re)Association Request frame to the AP shall be interpreted according to the Maximum Transmit Power Units Interpretation subfield in the Transmit Power Information element sent in the Beacon or Probe Response.
+If the Transmit Power Information element is not present, then the units are interpreted according the regulations applicable for the BSS operating bandwidth in the domain identified by the Country String in the Country element sent in Beacon frames for the BSS.
+If no Country element is present, then the units as interpreted as EIRP.

 8.5.2.6 Channel Switch Announcement frame format

 Change Figure 8-436 as follows (adding Wide Bandwidth Channel Switch, New VHT Transmit Power Envelope and New Extended Power Constraint elements):